Camper Parent Questions

 What does a day look like at Camp Conquest?

 Campers are awake at 7:15 am.
-The counselor helps the camper with getting dressed, going to the bathroom, and brushing their teeth.
+The counselor helps their camper with whatever tasks they may need assistance on, without taking away the camper's independence.

 12:30 Lunch